SinclairChen/Knowledge-Guide/docs/java/框架/spring/IOC容器实例化Bean分析--创建Bean实例.md

 /**
  * 创建Bean的实例对象
  *
- * Create a new instance for the specified bean, using an appropriate instantiation strategy:
- * factory method, constructor autowiring, or simple instantiation.
- * @param beanName the name of the bean
- * @param mbd the bean definition for the bean
- * @param args explicit arguments to use for constructor or factory method invocation
- * @return a BeanWrapper for the new instance
- * @see #obtainFromSupplier
- * @see #instantiateUsingFactoryMethod
- * @see #autowireConstructor
- * @see #instantiateBean
  */
 protected BeanWrapper createBeanInstance(String beanName, RootBeanDefinition mbd, @Nullable Object[] args) {
    // Make sure bean class is actually resolved at this point.